 THE HUME & HOVELL EXPEDITION

-In November 2024 the 200th anniversary of the Hume & Hovell Expedition will be commemorated.
+In November 2024 the 200th anniversary of the Hume & Hovell Expedition was commemorated.

 On October 3, 1824, Hamilton Hume and William Hovell and six fellow expeditioners set off from Hume’s property at Appin, south of Campbelltown.
 The aim of the expedition was to find new grazing land south-west of Sydney and to find an overland route to Bass Strait and the south coast of what was then all part of the colony of New South Wales.